The Difference Between Agile & Traditional Manufacturing

 Enabling technologies, rapid iterations, and automatic data collection enable agile manufacturers to find the root of problems and give operators the tools they need to solve them.
 With the agile methodology in mind, manufacturers can face day-to-day or make-or-break problems.

-Tulip’s flexible and intuitive manufacturing app platform is designed to help manufacturers become agile.
+Tulip’s flexible and intuitive Frontline Operations Platform is designed to help manufacturers become agile.
 Using Tulip, engineers can create applications that collect data from the operators, machines, and processes involved in production.
 With real-time visibility into their production, manufacturers can efficiently understand and solve problems.
 Start transforming your shop floor with a 30-day free trial!